KotaHemanthUC/awesome-behavioral-interviews/README.md

 </details>
 <details>
 <summary><b>Assume you are given a task to design a system.
 How would you do it?
 How would you resolve ambiguity?</b></summary>
+<summary><b>Give me an example of a time when you asked for customer feedback.
+How did you use that feedback to drive innovation or improvement?
+How did the customer respond?</b></summary>
 <ul>
     <li>
         When given a task to design a system, my approach involves several key steps to ensure clarity and effectiveness in the design process.
 Firstly, I start with requirement gathering.
 This involves discussing with stakeholders to understand their needs and expectations from the system.
 I ask detailed questions to clarify the scope and functionality required.
 For instance, in a previous project, I prepared a comprehensive list of questions that helped identify specific features and performance criteria expected from the system.